 4. Yoga

 Balancing your body and mind has many perks, in addition to helping you manage your asthma.
 Yoga is a relaxing, slower-paced way to get in exercise.
-You can pace yourself as you go while still getting in the benefits of a mindfulness practice.
+You can pace yourself as you go while still getting the benefits of a mindfulness practice.

 RELATED: 4 Natural Foods to Help Relieve Asthma